-The following are some advice where should you look at your piping system:
+The following are some advice on where should you look at your piping system:

 Using a stud finder, or similar device, to check for metal pipes in your walls can yield false results.
 The crimp fittings used with Poly-B piping are often metal and will trick the sensors.
 Your check, therefore, needs to be visual.

-If you are uncertain about what you have found, hire a professional who specializes in Poly-B pipe to inspect your building.
+If you are uncertain about what you have found, hire a professional who specializes in Poly-B pipe inspecting and replacing for your building.
 They will know where to look, and how to identify any problems with your plumbing.
 They will then give a report, and discuss your options.

 Reasons to Fix POLY-B Pipe Problems